369whyadhyou369/META_SOLANA_CHALLENGE1/README.md

-# Solana Phantom Wallet Integration
+# Wallet integration of solana

-This is a simple React application that demonstrates how to integrate with the Solana blockchain using the Phantom wallet provider.
-The app allows users to create wallets, connect to existing wallets, transfer SOL tokens, and check wallet balances.
+This React app demonstrates how to use the Phantom wallet provider to create wallets, connect to existing wallets, transfer SOL tokens, and check wallet balances.

 ## Table of Contents
 - [Gonna Start](#gonna-started)